jelie-05/MMCL/README.md

 # MCDet: Real-Time Miscalibration Detection of LiDAR and Camera Sensors

-(Last updates refer to https://github.com/TUMFTM/MiscalibrationDetection, Paper: https://arxiv.org/pdf/2504.01040)
+(Last updates can be found in https://github.com/TUMFTM/MiscalibrationDetection, Paper: https://arxiv.org/pdf/2504.01040)

 This project explores **multimodal self-supervised learning (SSL)** techniques for monitoring the calibration of **LiDAR** and **camera** data using **contrastive learning**.
 The work aims to detect and correct sensor miscalibration in LiDAR projection into image plane.